Minor-Universal Graph for Graphs on Surfaces: Abstract

 \section{Abstract}

-We show that, for every $n$ and every surface $\mS$, there is a graph $\sU$ embeddable on $\mS$ with at most $c n^2$ vertices that contains as minor every graph embeddable on $\mS$ with $n$ vertices.
+We show that for integer every $n$ and every surface $\mS$, there is a graph embeddable on $\mS$ with at most $c n^2$ vertices that contains as a minor every $n$-vertex graph embeddable on $\mS$.
 The constant $c$ depends polynomially on the Euler genus of $\mS$.
-This generalizes a well-known result for planar graphs due to Robertson, Seymour, and Thomas [\textit{Quickly Excluding a Planar Graph.} J. Comb.
-Theory B, 1994] which states that the square grid on $4n^2$ vertices contains as minor every planar graph with $n$ vertices.
+This generalizes a well-known result for planar graphs by Robertson, Seymour, and Thomas [\textit{Quickly Excluding a Planar Graph.} J. Comb.
+Theory B, 1994], which states that the square grid on $4n^2$ vertices contains as a minor every $n$-vertex planar graph, an important step in showing that graphs excluding that graphs excluding a planar graph as a minor have bounded tree-width.
+According to Gorsky, Seweryn, and Wiederrecht [\textit{Polynomial Bounds for the Graph Minor Structure Theorem} FOCS~'25], our construction provides the final key ingredient in the search for polynomial bounds in the decomposition of graphs excluding as minor a given $n$-vertex graph achieving tight bounds with respect to the Euler genus of the surface part.